 - Paper, pen/pencil, and a clipboard: if you plan to do inspections for pest control, then these supplies are a necessity.
 The key to long-term control of pest problems and successful IPM is retaining accurate records.

-- Make a diagram or map of the area-enables easier monitoring of potential infestations.
+- Making a diagram or map of the area enables easier monitoring of potential infestations.

 - Several zip-lock baggies or small jars are excellent for storing collected specimens.

 Step 2: Ensuring a correct identification of pests

 This step is important because proper identification will allow you to know a pest's life cycle and typical behaviors and characteristics.
 Understanding the pest’s habitat of preference, behavior, and life cycle begins with making a correct identification.
 In addition, this aids the specialist in pest management to learn, respond to any weaknesses the pest may have, and use pest control treatment friendly to pets.

 Step 3: Learning about the biology of a pest

 If you want to comprehend and know what treatment to use it’s best to understand the biology of a pest.
 Not knowing this can result in an inefficient method of pest control.
 Additionally, a lack of pest biology will make preventative pest control actions to be less effective and a flare-up can be anticipated.

 The threshold for action is what characterizes at which point a certain pest is unable to tolerate specific treatment.
 This threshold activity is based on a variety of standards, such as financial losses incurred by pests, health or other issues associated with the pest, as well as any aesthetic harm, to buildings or plants life.
 Additionally, if there are any threats to the health of the public, these issues are a priority.

 The manner in which we approach a pest infestation is quickly changing.
 Facets such as knowledge, materials, attitudes, and policies are all part of structural pest control actions.
 It is imperative to be familiar with these facets in order to understand the ebb and flow of pest problems.